 Bovine tuberculosis (bTB) is a serious disease that threatens the health of livestock, wildlife, and the agricultural economy, particularly in the United Kingdom.
-Although every cow in the UK is subjected to a yearly bTB test, and those with positive results are slaughtered, efficient disease containment and control has yet to be achieved.
-This suggests that there is a source of the causative agent, the bacterial pathogen, Mycobacterium bovis (M. bovis), maintained somewhere outside of the cattle population that allows the bTB epidemic to be sustained.
-M. bovis is a member of the same complex that includes human tuberculosis, and can be transmitted between cows and humans, often through drinking unpasteurised milk.
+Although every cow in the UK is subjected to a yearly bTB test, with those testing positive being slaughtered, efficient disease containment and control has not yet been achieved.
+This suggests that there is a source of the bacterial pathogen, Mycobacterium bovis (M. bovis), which causes bTb, that is being maintained somewhere outside of the cattle population, allowing the bTB epidemic to be sustained.
+M. bovis is related to Mycobacterium tuberculosis, which causes human tuberculosis, and can be transmitted between cows and humans, often through drinking unpasteurised milk.
 Controlling and eradicating bTB is therefore an important public health and economic issue.

 By modelling the transmission of the 31 identified strains of M. bovis, it was apparent that different patterns of bacterial circulation could drive bTB outbreaks: transmission in some herds was sustained through cow-to-cow infections, while in other herds, transmission was heavily influenced by new interactions with a local reservoir of unknown origin.
 Thus, local rather than distant interactions were the principal drivers of M. bovis infection outbreaks, with very little transmission being attributed to the movement of livestock between farms or hidden low levels of infection being missed by the annual bTB test.

 This is the first direct evidence that badgers infected with M. bovis show a genetic interaction with persistently infected herds of cows, suggesting the potential for direct transmission of bTB between these two species.